ahmed-guedmioui/Running-Tracker/README.md

 Implementation of always-on mode with ambient display.

 ## Tech Stack
 - **Kotlin:** The primary language for Android development.
 - **Jetpack Compose:** For creating responsive, dynamic, and visually appealing UIs.
-- **Room:** Local database solution for robust offline data storage and seamless offline-first functionality.
+- **RoomDB:** Local database solution offline data storage and offline-first functionality.
-- **Android Ktor:** For network operations and synchronization of running data across devices.
+- **WorkManager:** For background data syncing whenever an internet connection is available.
-- **Google Maps SDK:** Enables route mapping with a visual path for pace and ditance.
+- **Google Maps SDK:** Enables route mapping with a visual path for pace and distance.
 - **Gradle:** Advanced setup utilizing version catalogs, convention plugins, and multi-module architecture for optimized build performance and code separation.
-- **Dynamic Feature Modules:** Modular design to load features on demand, improving performance and flexibility.
+- **Dynamic Feature Modules:** Modular design to load features on demand, improving performance and reducing app size.
-- **Ktor:** A custom backend ([Running Tracker Backend](https://github.com/ahmed-guedmioui/Running-Tracker-API)) that manages user authentication and fetches data from a remote database.
+- **Ktor:** A custom backend ([Running Tracker Backend](https://github.com/ahmed-guedmioui/Running-Tracker-API)) that manages users server side.
+- **Android Ktor:** For network operations and communication with the backend.
-- **MongoDB:** A scalable and flexible remote database solution, ensuring secure storage and real-time access to user data across devices.
+- **MongoDB:** A remote database solution for storage and real-time access to user data across devices.

 ## Getting Started
 - Clone the repo: git clone https://github.com/ahmed-guedmioui/Running-Tracker-App.git